Gingerbread Friends Cookies

 Apple Cake with Cream Cheese Frosting

-An easy to make 8-inch square cake, typically unfrosted, is what my family would consider a snacking cake when I was growing up.
-This easy-to-make apple cake can definitely qualify as a snacking cake because it stands on its own as a delicious cake, unfrosted.
+An easy-to-make square cake, typically unfrosted, is what my family would consider a snacking cake when I was growing up.
+This easy apple cake qualifies as a snacking cake because it stands on its own as a moist, delicious cake, unfrosted.
 BUT…if you add the silky cream cheese frosting, then you have yourself something a little more special.
 This cake could easily appear at a Thanksgiving meal and upstage the pies.
+I added food-safe fresh flowers and a faux sprig of greenery to dress it up for autumn.
+If you’re using fresh flowers, make sure to use pesticide-free flowers and wrap your stems before placing them into the cake.
+This cake is also amazing topped with caramel sauce.

 Print Recipe